tdiesler/nessus-cardano/nix/docker/node/DockerHub-Readme.md

 ## Accessing the cardano-cli

-Accessing the cardano-cli through Docker can be a little convoluted.
-We therefore define an alias which lets us work with the cli as we would normally.
+We can also use the image to run Cardano CLI commands.

-The cli needs access to the node's socket path.
-We can provide it through a volume that we can share between the node and the cli container.
+For this to work, the node must share its IPC socket location, which can then be use in the alias definition.

 ```
 alias cardano-cli="docker run -it --rm \
-  -v relay-ipc:/opt/cardano/ipc \
+  -v node-ipc:/opt/cardano/ipc \
   nessusio/cardano-node cardano-cli"

 cardano-cli query tip --mainnet